bernatgel/karyoploteR/README.md

 It is entirely based on R base graphics and inspired by the R base graphics API.
-It includes functions to plot primitive graphic elements such as points, lines, rectangles, text, etc mapped into the genome plot coordinatesand and higher level functions to plot a heatmap, the regions in a GenomicRanges object or the cumulative coverage of such regions.
+It includes functions to plot primitive graphic elements such as points, lines, rectangles, text, etc mapped into the genome plot coordinates and higher level functions to plot a heatmap, the regions in a GenomicRanges object or the cumulative coverage of such regions.